-5. Our right to charge back deposited or cashed items
+5. Our right to charge back transactions

-If you deposit or cash a check or other item and (1) the paying bank returns it to us unpaid; (2) the paying bank or the issuer of a check demands that we repay them because the check was altered, forged or unauthorized, is missing a signature or endorsement, or has a forged endorsement; or (3) the sending bank or the originator of an item demands that we return the item because it was unauthorized, sent to the wrong account number or procured by fraud, we may pay the return or demand, and subtract the funds from the balance in your account or in other accounts for which you are an owner, or charge part of the item to each, even if you have already withdrawn the funds.
-If we have reason to believe that any of the events in the previous sentence has occurred or may occur or that the check or other item should not have been paid or may not be paid for any other reason, we may place a hold on the funds or move them to a non-customer account until we determine who is entitled to them.
+If you deposit or cash a check or make another transaction, or we transfer funds at your instruction or request, and (1) the paying bank returns it to us unpaid; (2) the paying bank or the issuer of a check demands that we repay them because the item was altered, forged or unauthorized, is missing a signature or endorsement, or has a forged endorsement; (3) the sending bank or the originator of a transaction demands that we return the transaction because it was unauthorized, sent to the wrong account number or procured by fraud, scam or financial exploitation, or (4) we obtain a return of funds based upon your request and we incur liability for the transaction as a result (including any claims, costs, and expenses), we may pay the return or demand, and you agree that we may subtract the funds from the balance in your account or in other accounts for which you are an owner, or charge part of the transaction to such account or combination of accounts, even if you have already withdrawn the funds.
+If we have reason to believe that any of the events in the previous sentence has occurred or may occur or that the check or other transaction should not have been paid or may not be paid for any other reason, we may place a hold on the funds or move them to a non-customer account until we determine who is entitled to them.